m-nanda/m-nanda.github.io/about/index.md

 # Experience

-#### Instructor – Bangkit Academy led by Google, Tokopedia, Gojek, & Traveloka | February 2023 - Now
+#### Tech Instructor – Bangkit Academy led by Google, Tokopedia, Gojek, & Traveloka | February 2023 - Now
 *	Create a positive and engaging learning environment that encourages participation by utilizing hands-on examples, demos, and discussions to ensure effective learning.
 *	Received high ratings on management time in teaching sessions from participant feedback.